build-your-own-internet/byoi/chapters/appendix/prefixes-and-subnet-masks.md

 To accomplish this, it's going to go through the routing table and apply the algorithm to each route until it finds a match.
 Let's say it starts with the first route in the table: `10.1.0.0/24`.

-#### Step 1
+##### Step 1

 > Take the subnet-mask of the current route and perform a bitwise AND operation with the destination IP address of the packet we're routing.

 Okay, so the subnet mask of the first route (10.1.0.0/24) is `/24`.

 First, we apply the subnet mask of that route to the destination IP address of the packet using a binary AND operation.
 How do we do this?
-Well, for starters, we have to convert the subnet-mask and the destination-address to <span style="text-decoration:underline;">bits</span>.
+Well, for starters, we have to convert the subnet-mask and the destination-address to _bits_.

-First, the subnet mask (/24).
-The “/24” represents 24 bits of mask.
+The subnet mask, that "/24" on the route, represents 24 bits of mask.
 Said another way, it has 24 "1"s turned on, starting from the left of the binary number, like this:

 ```
 11111111.11111111.11111111.00000000 <== 24 "1"s
 ```

 Next, we convert each octet of the destination IP address to bits, so `10.2.1.4` becomes:

 ```
 00001010.00000010.00000001.00000100
 ```

-Next, to apply the binary AND operation between these numbers, it's simple: line them up and go bit-by-bit: if **both** bits are `1`, then the result is a `1`.
+To apply the binary AND operation between these numbers is simple: line them up and go bit-by-bit: if **both** bits are `1`, then the result is a `1`.
 Otherwise, the result is a `0`:

 ```
 subnet mask:         11111111.11111111.11111111.00000000